TorchlightSoftware/qi/README.md

 A simple DSL for parallel and sequential processing.

-It is simpler and smaller than any other flow control library you will find, and the features are very powerful.
+It is simpler and smaller than any other flow control library you will find, and the features are so powerful, it's probably a monad.

 It supports three operations: